 Tip -You can see how your site looks like on different size screens by viewing the page in your web browser on your PC and then adjusting the Window size.

-Child themes were introduced in WordPress 3.0 ( I think) and are the recommended way of making your own changes to a theme. (customisation).
+Child themes were introduced in WordPress 3.0 ( I think) and are the recommended way of making your own changes to a theme. (theme customisation).

-They allow you to make changes to a theme without having to edit the theme files.
+They allow you to make changes to a theme without having to edit the main theme files.

 This means that you can safely upgrade the theme and not lose your changes.